Employee Vs. Independent Contractor?

 19. Right to Discharge

-An employer exercises control through the threat of dismissal, which to some
+An employer exercises control through the threat of

-degree can cause the worker to comply with the employer's instructions.
-An
+dismissal, which to some degree can cause the worker to comply with the

-independent contractor, on the other hand, cannot be fired so long as he or she
+employer's instructions.
+An independent contractor, on the other hand, cannot

-produces a result that meets the contract specifications.
+be fired so long as he or she produces a result that meets the contract

 EMPLOYEE